mmbman/Katagiri/1983-08-24-Blue-Cliff-Record-Case-46-Talk-2.md

 So from this point, the third one is explaining the mind source: [it] means what is the reality we exist.
 What is the reality we and trees and birds exist.
 That is the source of existence.
 The source of you; the source of tree; the source of bird.
 What is the reality?
 Is it only open to human beings, or a particular creature?
 No. Reality is completely beyond human speculation – good or bad, right and wrong, or evaluation, pros and cons, success and failure.
 This is the real reality you are present in.

-So according to Dogen’s term[s], Dogen [says] very simply, “The buddha way transcends being and nonbeing, therefore there are life and death, delusion and enlightenment, creatures and buddhas.”
+So according to Dōgen’s term[s], Dōgen [says] very simply, “The buddha way transcends being and nonbeing, therefore there are life and death, delusion and enlightenment, creatures and buddhas.”
 So [it is] who you are.
 You are completely buddha way – [that] means you are completely beyond people’s criticism, or judgement, evaluation.
 Good or bad, right and wrong.
 This is the *real* picture of your life.

 So that is really [valuable].